MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/enable-usermode-access.md

 ---
-title: Enable usermode access to GPIO, I2C, and SPI
+title: Enable user mode access to GPIO, I2C, and SPI
-description: This tutorial describes how to enable usermode access to GPIO, I2C, SPI, and UART on Windows 10. ms.date: 02/08/2017 ms.topic: article
+description: This tutorial describes how to enable user mode access to GPIO, I2C, SPI, and UART on Windows 10. ms.date: 02/08/2017 ms.topic: article
 keywords: windows 10, uwp, acpi, gpio, i2c, spi, uefi ms.assetid: 2fbdfc78-3a43-4828-ae55-fd3789da7b34
 ms.localizationpriority: medium
 ---

-# Enable usermode access to GPIO, I2C, and SPI
+# Enable user mode access to GPIO, I2C, and SPI

-Windows 10 contains new APIs for accessing GPIO, I2C, SPI, and UART directly from usermode.
-Development boards like Raspberry Pi 2 expose a subset of these connections which enable users to extend a base compute module with custom circuitry to address a particular application.
+Windows 10 contains new APIs for direct access from user mode of general-purpose input/output (GPIO), Inter-Integrated Circuit (I2C), Serial Peripheral Interface (SPI), and universal asynchronous receiver-transmitter (UART).
+Development boards such as Raspberry Pi 2 expose a subset of these connections, which enable you to extend a base compute module with custom circuitry to address a particular application.
 These low level buses are usually shared with other critical onboard functions, with only a subset of GPIO pins and buses exposed on headers.
-To preserve system stability, it is necessary to specify which pins and buses are safe for modification by usermode applications.
+To preserve system stability, it is necessary to specify which pins and buses are safe for modification by user mode applications.

-This document describes how to specify this configuration in ACPI and provides tools to validate that the configuration was specified correctly.
+This document describes how to specify this configuration in Advanced Configuration and Power Interface (ACPI), and provides tools to validate that the configuration was specified correctly.

 > [!IMPORTANT]
-> The audience for this document is UEFI and ACPI developers.
-Some familiarity with ACPI, ASL authoring, and SpbCx/GpioClx is assumed.
+> The audience for this document is Unified Extensible Firmware Interface (UEFI) and ACPI developers.
+Some familiarity with ACPI, ACPI Source Language (ASL) authoring, and SpbCx/GpioClx is assumed.

-Usermode access to low level buses on Windows is plumbed through the existing `GpioClx` and `SpbCx` frameworks.
-A new driver called *RhProxy*, available on Windows IoT Core and Windows Enterprise, exposes `GpioClx` and `SpbCx` resources to usermode.
-To enable the APIs, a device node for rhproxy must be declared in your ACPI tables with each of the GPIO and SPB resources that should be exposed to usermode.
+User mode access to low level buses on Windows is plumbed through the existing `GpioClx` and `SpbCx` frameworks.
+A new driver called *RhProxy*, available on Windows IoT Core and Windows Enterprise, exposes `GpioClx` and `SpbCx` resources to user mode.
+To enable the APIs, a device node for rhproxy must be declared in your ACPI tables with each of the GPIO and SPB resources that should be exposed to user mode.
 This document walks through authoring and verifying the ASL.

 ## ASL by example